Young Conservatives (UK): Young Conservatives (2018–present)

-In 2018, following the appointment of Ben Bradley as Vice Chairman of the Conservative Party for youth and with a focus on young members, the party announced at its spring forum it was relaunching a youth branch under the original name 'Young Conservatives'.
+In 2018, following the appointment of Ben Bradley as Vice-Chairman of the Conservative Party for youth and with a focus on young members, the party announced at its spring forum it was relaunching a youth branch under the original name 'Young Conservatives'.

 The structure of Young Conservative branches will be integrated with local Associations and into the wider voluntary party with officers being elected by members of the association.
 University YC branches will operate independently.
 The organisation aims to increase youth ownership and engagement in local associations by focusing on activities which are tangible for the success of the party.
-After the publication of the Chequers Brexit white paper Ben Bradley tendered his resignation as Vice Chairman for youth and was subsequently succeeded by Tom Pursglove.
+After the publication of the Chequers Brexit white paper Ben Bradley tendered his resignation as Vice-Chairman for youth and was subsequently succeeded by Tom Pursglove.
 Pursglove was replaced by Nigel Huddleston in February 2019, and Pursglove was replaced by Andrew Bowie in July 2019 after Boris Johnson took office.

-The Young Conservatives were revived in 2025 as a part of efforts by leader Kemi Badenoch to improve the party image amoungst younger voters.
-In September 2025, Kevin Ghateh was appointed as Interim National Young Conservative Chairman, the since 1996.
-He currently holds the position alongside being the chairman of the Barnet & Camden Young Conservatives, which covers part of the Parliamentary constituency of Sir Keir Starmer.
+The Young Conservatives were revived in 2025 as a part of efforts by leader Kemi Badenoch to improve the party image amongst younger voters.
+In September 2025, Kevin Ghateh was appointed as Interim National Young Conservative Chairman.
+He currently holds the position alongside being the London Regional Chairman, as well as Chairman of the Barnet and Camden Young Conservatives.
 His Interim Deputy Chairman is Tyler Reeton.